datasurfergtx/site/content/tutorial/uber-data.md

 We might want this to be in a data frame, so we can play around with it.

 - ```trips = data.frame(table(uber$date,uber$Base))```
-  -Notice that our data is saved in a long format and not as the nice chart above.
+  - Notice that our data is saved in a long format.
+It's not as nicely formatted as the chart above.
+We'll revisit this later when we graph our data.
-- ```trips = spread(trips,Var2,Freq)``` we'll worry about the column names later.
+- ```trips = spread(trips,Var2,Freq)``` This reformats our data nicely.

 Now our data frame should look something like the chart above but the date is named Var1. <br>
 ```colnames(trips[1]) <- "date"``` That should fix it!